skjohansen/TictailSharp/README.md

     var token = repositoryAuth.Oauth.Post(oauth);

-Example on how to fetch "who you are"-information (C#), uses the token from above:
+Example on how to fetch "who am I"-information (C#), uses the token from above:

     var endpoint = new TictailEndpoint(new Uri("https://api.tictail.com"), token.AccessToken);
     var repository = new TictailRepository(endpoint);